djplaner/Card-Interface-Tweak/README.md

 1. Create a new Blackboard content item on your Blackboard content page.
 2. When editing this new content item, use [the HTML Code View Button](https://www.cpcc.edu/onlinelearning/resources/blackboard/BbAddEmbedCode.pdf) to open a pop-up window
-3. Copy and paste the content of the [tweak.js file](https://raw.githubusercontent.com/djplaner/Card-Interface-Tweak/master/tweak.js) into this pop-up window
+3. Copy and paste the content of the [tweak.js file](tweak.js) into this pop-up window
 4. Save and submit your changes

 #### Step 2.
 Create a space for the cards to appear

-The card interface produced by the Tweak needs to appear in an existing content item on the same content page.
+The card interface produced by the Tweak needs to appear in a content item on the same content page as the Javascript.

-1. Create a new Blackboard content item that is titled **Card Interface**
-> Current advice is to leave this content item empty.
+1. Create a new Blackboard content item titled **Card Interface** Current advice is to leave this content item empty.
 The tweak will add content to it.
-2. Choose the type of card interface you wish by adding one of the following words after **Card Interface**
+2. Choose the type of card interface you wish by ignoring this step (accept the default) or adding one of the following words after **Card Interface**
     * **vertical** for one card per row with elements of a single card displayed horizontally
     * **by5** to have 5 cards per row
     * **by5no** to have 5 cards per row without any image
     * **noengage** if you'd prefer not to have the "Engage" button appear for content folders

 #### Step 3.
-Specify the content item/folder you want to appear as a card
+Specify the content item(s)/folder(s) you want to appear as a card

+Each Card displayed matches one Blackboard content item (see the images above).
+You need to tell the tweak code which items you want turned into cards.
+The tweak code will hide the original content item and produce a card.

 1. Add the phrase **Card Image:** (including the colon) to the content item/folder
 > It's assumed that only content items or content folders are turned into cards.
 Each works a little differently.
 A content item will become an "info card". i.e. providing only information.
 A content folder will also be clickable.
 Clicking on a content folder will take the user into the folder.